the-visual-coder/astorm/readme.md

 ## 📄 License

-MIT — free to use, modify, and distribute.
+MIT — You may use but you may NOT modify, and distribute without explicit permission.

 ---